Lonely, hard work on oil rigs, but salaries soaring

 The schedule puts off many and with salaries in IT and other industries growing, an engineering graduate or technician has other options.

-“Skilled labour is becoming difficult to find,” said Scott Kerr, chief executive of Norwegian deepwater drilling company Sevan Drilling SEVDR.OL.
+“Skilled labour is becoming difficult to find,” said Scott Kerr, chief executive of Norwegian deepwater drilling company Sevan Drilling.

-The salary increases show up on balance sheets.
-For Keppel Corp.
-(KPLM.SI), the world’s largest rig builder, wages and salaries surged 27 percent to $1.43 billion by 2011 from 2007, while the number of employees increased 5.7 percent over the same period, according to its annual reports.
-Nearly 90 percent of staff work in the oil rig division.

 Besides pay, companies try to attract talent with career opportunities.